reubenharry/haskell-docs/docs/docs/basics/types.md

 (3,'a')
 ```

-If you have a non-function value of a polymorphic type, like [undefined](/thinkingfunctionally/purity/#caveats) `:: forall a . a` , you may use it as the argument to *any function*.
+If you have a non-function value of a universally quantified type, like [undefined](/thinkingfunctionally/purity/#caveats) `:: forall a . a` , you may use it as the argument to *any function*.

 ```hs title="repl example"
 > :t not